 In April 2014, the Company entered into a technology license agreement with Dr. Emmanuelle Charpentier pursuant to which the Company licensed certain intellectual property rights under joint ownership from Dr. Charpentier to develop and commercialize products for the treatment or prevention of human diseases other than hemoglobinopathies ("CRISPR-Charpentier License Agreement").
-In consideration for the granting of the license, the Company paid Dr. Charpentier an upfront fee of CHF 0.1 million (\$0.1 million) and agreed to pay an immaterial annual license maintenance fee if Dr. Charpentier is not otherwise engaged in a service arrangement with the Company.
-During the years ended December 31, 2017, 2016 and 2015, Dr. Charpentier has been in a consulting arrangement with the Company, as such, no annual payments have been made under this provision.
+In consideration for the granting of the license, the Company paid Dr. Charpentier an upfront fee of CHF 0.1 million (\$0.1 million) and agreed to pay an immaterial annual license maintenance fee if Dr. Charpentier is not otherwise engaged in a service arrangement with the Company, as such, no annual payments have been made under this provision.
 Dr. Charpentier is entitled to receive nominal clinical milestone payments.
 The Company is also obligated to pay Dr. Charpentier a low single digit percentage of sublicensing payments received under any sublicense agreement with a third party.
 In addition, the Company is also obligated to pay to Dr. Charpentier a low single-digit percentage royalty based on annual net sales of licensed products and licensed services by the Company and its affiliates and sublicensees.